praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 ```

 ##### class
-The HTML class attribute specifies a class name for an HTML element.
+The HTML `class` attribute specifies a class name for an HTML element.
-It is used to apply styles to multiple elements with the class name.
+It is used to apply styles to multiple elements with the same class name.
 One or more HTML elements can have the same class name.

 ```HTML